deakjahn/flutter_theming_howto/README.md

 ```

 Note that it gets the `SharedPreferences` instance from outside.
 This might seem odd, why it doesn't read the instance
-itself, setting the variable in a `then()` callback and notifies the listeners then?
+itself, setting any variable in a `then()` callback and notifying the listeners when that's done?
 That would be the proper way,
 wouldn't it?

 Well, maybe, from a purist point of view, yes.
-But doing so would mean a flicker during app startup if the system is,
+I would do so with any other settings.
+But doing the same here would mean a flicker
-for instance, light and the app is set to dark.
-It would start in light mode and change to dark immediately as the
+during app startup if the system is, for instance, light and the app is set to dark.
+It would start in light mode and change to dark
-`ThemeManager` reads the proper theme in an async way.
+shortly as the `ThemeManager` reads the proper theme in an async way.
 We have to avoid this.

 ## The app